wutianqin123/TrichiurusGenome/README.md

 The average depth is required for generating the sample-specific mask.
 While the example uses chr1, this should be done for each chromosome (chr1, chr2, ..., chrN) in a loop for each sample's BAM file.

 bash
-# Example for chromosome 1 of a sample
-samtools depth -r chr1 <sample.bam> | awk '{sum += $3} END {print sum / NR}'
+Example for chromosome 1 of a sample samtools depth -r chr1 <sample.bam> | awk '{sum += $3} END {print sum / NR}'
-# Replace <sample.bam> with the path to your BAM file.
-# The output is the mean coverage (depth) for chr1.
+Replace <sample.bam> with the path to your BAM file.The output is the mean coverage (depth) for chr1.
 1.2.
 Generate Sample Mask and VCF Files
 Using the mean coverage value calculated in the previous step, generate a mask file (in BED format) and a VCF file for each chromosome of each sample.
 The bamCaller.py script (part of the msmctools utilities) is used for this purpose.

 bash
-# Example command for a single chromosome (e.g., chr1) of a single sample
-bcftools mpileup -C 50 -u -r chr1 -f <reference_genome.fa> <sample.bam> --threads 16 | \
+Example command for a single chromosome (e.g., chr1) of a single sample bcftools mpileup -C 50 -u -r chr1 -f <reference_genome.fa> <sample.bam> --threads 16 | \
 bcftools call -c -V indels --threads 16 | \
 ./bamCaller.py <mean_coverage> <sample_chr1_mask.bed.gz> | \
 bgzip -c > <sample_chr1.vcf.gz>

-# Replace the placeholders:
+Replace the placeholders:
-# <reference_genome.fa>: Path to your reference genome FASTA file.
+<reference_genome.fa>: Path to your reference genome FASTA file.
-# <sample.bam>: Path to the input BAM file for the sample.
+<sample.bam>: Path to the input BAM file for the sample.
-# <mean_coverage>: The average depth calculated for this chromosome and sample.
+<mean_coverage>: The average depth calculated for this chromosome and sample.
-# <sample_chr1_mask.bed.gz>: Output path for the sample's mask file for chr1 (gzipped).
+<sample_chr1_mask.bed.gz>: Output path for the sample's mask file for chr1 (gzipped).
-# <sample_chr1.vcf.gz>: Output path for the sample's VCF file for chr1 (gzipped).
+<sample_chr1.vcf.gz>: Output path for the sample's VCF file for chr1 (gzipped).
 Note: This process must be repeated for each chromosome and for each of the four samples, resulting in files like sample1_chr1.vcf.gz, sample1_chr1_mask.bed.gz, sample2_chr1.vcf.gz, etc.

 2. Generating the Genome Mappability Mask